sachinbhat024/Airbnb-Customer-Feedback-Prediction-ML-RapidMiner/README.md

-# Airbnb Sydney Analysis: Predicting Reviews and Optimising Listings 🏡
+# Airbnb Sydney Analysis: Predicting Customer Feedback and Optimising Listings 🏡

 AirBnb is world leader in providing accommodations to people (customers) around the globe who want to rent the spaces for several purposes such as vacations, work, travel etc. The firm also caters to people (property hosts) by helping them